 Codes are usually prepared by industry bodies and advise members on how to prevent or minimise environmental harm.

 Complying with an approved code of practice is voluntary but, by proving your compliance, you can defend a charge of unlawfully causing environmental harm.

 The following industry codes of practice have been approved by the Minister for Environment and the Great Barrier Reef.

-Developed by Cement Concrete and Aggregates Australia, Local Government Association of Queensland and the Queensland Government
+Developed by Cement Concrete and Aggregates Australia and the Queensland Government

 Prepared by the Local Government Association of Queensland

 Mareeba Dimbulah Water Supply Scheme algal management code of practice